 The next video is of this place.
 I asked Dave to walk over to the small tree so as to show the area.
 Seeing it later it was also a good indicator of the camera sensor registering detail, i.e., Dave and his clothing are clear and defined as he starts the walk then not so much when he gets to the tree.

 We stayed in the woodland area for awhile, it's a peaceful place and I wondered what it would be like if one could camp there for a couple of days.
-But camping is not allowed at Ash Meadows and in a way I can understand that.
+But camping is not allowed at Ash Meadows and it's not too difficult to understand why.

-At the car the late sunset show was beginning.
-Here is the video of it and you can faintly hear Patrick O'Hearn's 'A Lovely Place to Be' (yes, it certainly was/is).
+At the car the sunset show was beginning.
+Here is the video of it and you can faintly hear Patrick O'Hearn's 'A Lovely Place to Be' (yes, it certainly was/is) from the car's speakers.
 Other music that we listened to during the sunset was, Altus - 'Cerulean Skies', Bruce Kaphan - 'Outpost', and an oldie but always goodie for Dave and I, 'Orange Skies' by the group, Love, from 1967.

 Another good day at Ash Meadows.
 After the video I stood by the car listening to the 'local' music and pondering the beyond.
 Many thoughts and feelings.
 And Probably all part of the aforementioned, 'foundational'.